TheMedley/TheMedley.github.io/_pages/submission.md

 **PROSE:** Only 1 piece at a time, 2500 words maximum.<br>
 **POETRY:** Up to 3 poems at a time, no length limits.<br>

-1. Prose and poetry should be pasted in the body of the email.
+1. Poetry should ideally be pasted in the body of the email.
 If your poems require special formatting, you may send an attachment.
+Prose pieces - Fiction, Non-Fiction and Photo Essay - can be sent as attachments.

 2. You also have to send a short third person bio, along with a headshot, in the submission email.